Australia says initial MH370 debris drift models gave wrong clues

 A piece of aircraft debris that washed up on the French island of Reunion last week roughly 3,700 km (2,300 miles) from the expected crash zone was consistent with where the plane went down, based on analysis of ocean currents, winds and waves, Australian officials and independent oceanographers said last week.

-Models run by Australia’s Commonwealth Scientific and Industrial Research Organisation in November last year and updated last month found, however, that an Indonesia landfall was highly unlikely.
+Models run by Australia’s Commonwealth Scientific and Industrial Research Organization in November last year and updated last month found, however, that an Indonesia landfall was highly unlikely.

 The mistake did not affect the extensive international surface search for the missing plane off the west coast of Australia, ATSB said.
 That search was called off in April, more than a month after the plane went down.